Finding chiral centres header image

 Molecules with four different atoms or groups attached to a carbon atom are optically active, they will rotate plane polarised light.
 Carbon atoms with four different atoms or groups attached are also said to be chiral or asymmetric.

-The molecule 2-hydroxypropanenitrile is shown in the image below.
-2-hydroxypropanenitrile contains one chiral carbon atom.
-This carbon atom has four different groups attached.
-It will exist then as a pair of optically active enantiomers.
-Enantiomers are mirror image forms of optically active molecules, they are non-superimposable on each other.
+The molecule 2-hydroxypropanenitrile (lactic acid) is shown in the image below.
+2-hydroxypropanenitrile contains one chiral carbon atom which is highlighted by an asterisk (*).
+This carbon atom has four different groups attached, meaning it will exist then as a pair of optically active enantiomers.
+Enantiomers are mirror image forms of optically active molecules; they are non-superimposable mirror images of each other.

 2-hydroxypropanenitrile is an optical active molecule